What parents need to know

 Parents Need to Know

-Parents need to know that this Disney classic is one that families can enjoy together.
+Parents need to know that Cinderella is a Disney classic that families can enjoy together.
 Kids will likely already be familiar with Cinderella and her Disney Princess colleagues due to a massive marketing effort behind the ladies; their images appear on everything from backpacks to toothpaste.
 As for other issues of concern, little ones might be upset by the wicked stepsisters and stepmom, who can be very mean and even destructive.
 In today's world of blended families, it might also be worth discussing that not all stepparents and siblings are mean.
 And Cinderella is the quintessential passive heroine rescued by a male character (in this case, the Prince), so discussions about her meekness might be in order.

 What's the story?

-Charles Perrault's classic fairy tale is lovingly and imaginatively brought to life in this animated Disney version, also a classic.
+Charles Perrault's classic fairy tale, CINDERELLA, is lovingly and imaginatively brought to life in this animated Disney version, also a classic.
 Cinderella, a sweet, docile, and beautiful girl forced to act as a servant for her mean stepmother and stepsisters, goes to the ball with the help of her fairy godmother.
 But her godmother warns that the beautiful coach and gown will only last until midnight.
 Cinderella meets the Prince at the ball, and they share a romantic dance.
 But when the clock begins to strike midnight, she runs away, leaving behind one of her glass slippers.
 The Prince declares he will marry the girl whose foot fits that slipper.
 He finds her, and they live happily ever after.

 Is it any good?